 The collision sent the other Infiniti into another truck.
 While the initial collision killed that driver and injured a passenger, the driver of the second Infiniti left the scene on foot.

-Officials aren’t sure whether alcohol played a role in the accident or if the two cars were racing when the collision occurred.
+Officials aren’t sure whether alcohol played a role in the New York accident or if the two cars were racing when the collision occurred.
 Because the driver left his license in the vehicle, they are confident he will be located and the details will become known.

 The initial collision caused the UPS truck to sideswipe a second tractor trailer.
 The first Infiniti was then pinned between the UPS truck that it hit and the wall, where it was crushed.
 The driver was rushed to Jacobi Hospital where he was pronounced dead.
 His passenger, a 23-year-old woman, suffered unspecified but non-life-threatening injuries.